 My experience with Nars Velvet Matte Skin Tint

-I find Nars Velvet Matte Skin Tint applies best with the finger but I’m not good applying foundations with the finger so alternatively a beauty blender is the best tool to me.
+I find Nars Velvet Matte Skin Tint applies best with the finger but I’m not good at applying foundations with the finger so alternatively, a beauty blender is the best tool for me.

 Have you Nars Velvet Matte Skin Tint?
 How do you feel about it?